 Offered a contract on her book from Oxford University Press entitled Righteous Rhetoric: Concerned Women for America and the Sexual Politics of the New Religious Right.
 Scholars who study the New Christian Right (NCR) often claim that the movement's distinction lies in its absolutist theologies and religious fervor.
 Crafting Chaos considers how one particularly powerful, yet understudied, NCR group troubles that reading of the modern American political scene.
 Through a detailed rhetorical study of primary documents from one of the nation's leading conservative Christian women's organizations, Concerned Women for America (CWA), Crafting Chaos argues that the absolute, ordered platforms for which CWA is often known are not the linchpin of its political power.
 Rather, such absolutes are the byproduct of a more fundamental rhetorical process called "chaos rhetoric," a type of speech that invokes widespread public appeal through its frequent deployment of specific symbols designed to create a heightened sense of social chaos and threat (rather than the order and security that scholars often describe).
 By carefully manufacturing these negative emotions, the group is in a prime position to offer its own platforms as the resolution to the threat.

 As part of the IS/RS Issues in Social Justice course, Drs.
-Parsons and Origanti will be taking students to India, March 6-17, 2013.
-In visiting Delhi, Agra, Jaipur, Chennai and Kochi, students will experience and reflect upon economic, environmental, spiritual and social relations and how these impact the marginal, vulnerable and oppressed groups within Indian society.
+Parsons and Origanti took students to India, March 6-17, 2013.
+In visiting Delhi, Agra, Jaipur, Chennai and Kochi, students experienced and reflected upon economic, environmental, spiritual and social relations and how these impact the marginal, vulnerable and oppressed groups within Indian society.
 For more information, see the course blog.